Boston Choral Ensemble Member Handbook

 Sheet music costs are covered by membership dues and scans of BCE’s sheet music can be found on the membersite.
 During rehearsal, members are responsible for ensuring access to all of the current concert cycle’s music (and additional pieces, if requested in advance) through a means that is easy to read and that facilitates efficient, detailed note-taking.
 This typically means bringing printed sheet music with a pencil and binder, or bringing a tablet device loaded with appropriate software (see the Resources section of the membersite for app recommendations) and the relevant files.
 When receiving guidance from the Artistic Director, members are expected to take clear notes of any feedback their section receives.

 Members are discouraged from reading music off of cell phones, laptops, or other members’ music during rehearsal.
-Those unable to print their music or view it on a tablet during rehearsal should notify their section leader or the Membership Chair as soon as they can so that accommodations can be made.
+Those unable to print their music or view it on a tablet during rehearsal should notify Membership as soon as they can so that accommodations can be made.

 At concert time, black folders will be distributed to singers without black folders or tablet cases, which should then be returned to the volunteer coordinating folders after the performance.